 Finding the best Bluetooth headphones under 100 dollars wasn’t easy.
 When you get to the $50-100 price range products, features, and specs all start to blend together.
-It’s one of the most competitive product categories online today.
-The fact that huge demand still exists for unwired headphones and earbuds further complicates things.
+Headphones are one of the most competitive and crowded product categories online today.
+The fact that a huge percentage of users don’t yet own unwired headphones and earbuds further complicates things.
 Thankfully, our team of reviewers has selected the best of the lot so you don’t have to.

 Let’s face it, a hundred bucks is a good chunk of change to spend on headphones.
-The sub-$100 market is not as popular as our roundup of best Bluetooth earbuds on the market today, simply due to the fact that you will be making compromises on battery life, sound quality, or both.
-Fear not!
-We’ve invested time to find the diamonds in the rough.
+The sub-$100 market is a spin off of our popular roundup of best Bluetooth earbuds on the market today.
+We draw the line at $100 (sorry Apple) and uncover the best values in sound, features, and durability.
 Now let’s save some Benjamins…

-A complete audio solution with portable charging case that doubles as a smartphone charger with free shipping on Amazon.com, Prime eligible.
+A complete audio solution with portable charging case that doubles as a smartphone charger with free shipping on ShopEndive.com.

 Traditionally Skullcandy has been a too cool for school renegade newcomer selling in the lower end of the price spectrum.
 That said their latest Bluetooth headphones are a surprising treat.
 Skullcandy maintains their legacy of outrageous (and truly fun) color combinations with the Grind while adding in best in class sound and Bluetooth capabilities.
 The end result is a product that matches the best when it comes to doing the job of delivering great audio and giving you a unique cool factor you just can’t find in other brands.
 A word of warning: The more exotic Skullcandy colors often sell out, never to return.

-I just want to clarify: this article is not sponsored by Sony.
-They make the list twice because it seems the best Bluetooth headphones under 100 dollars category is right in their wheelhouse.
-Our second sub-$100 Sony product is a pair of Bluetooth earbuds, and if you want the best earbud style listening experience in the price range these should be your first choice.
-They also feature active noise cancelling, which we cover further in our list of best noise cancelling earbuds.
-The sound is deep and rich with an overall comfort factor in many different ear shapes.
-It also doesn’t hurt that Sony’s Bluetooth earbuds come in the same attractive shade of red as their over ear product.
+The MDRs also feature a somewhat effective active noise cancelling, which we cover further in our list of best noise canceling earbuds.
+The sound is deep and rich with an overall comfort factor suitable for many different ear shapes.
+It also doesn’t hurt that Sony’s Bluetooth earbuds come in the same attractive shade of red as their MDR over ear product.
 Why not buy the matching set?